 B.S.
 Managerial Economics

 Managerial Economics majors complete 12 departmental core courses which serve as a foundation in economic theory, quantitative methods, and communication skills.
-The 10 upper-level courses consist of six required courses designed to build competency in accounting, management, finance, industrial organization, public policy, and managerial decision making and four upper-level electives from a departmental list.
+The 10 upper-level courses consist of six required courses designed to build competency in accounting, management, finance, industrial organization, public policy, and managerial decision making and four upper-level required electives.